hyperledger/indy-hipe/text/indy-git-repos/README.md

 ## indy-hipe

-Contains a process intended to provide a consistent and controlled path for major changes to enter the project, so that all stakeholders can be confident about the direction Indy is evolving in.

-As a consequence this repository holds HIPE documents (Hyperledger Indy Project Enhancements) which serve as specifications of Indy architecture, features, and processes.
+This repository holds HIPEs (Hyperledger Indy Project Enhancements) which is the Indy Project process for project collaboration and forming project standards.

 [GitHub Link](https://github.com/hyperledger/indy-hipe) (see the README)